pruett/ruby-patterns/patterns/observer.md

 Observer Pattern
 ================

 There may be scenarios in which you have an object that triggers the actions of third-party objects.
-The *Observer Pattern* (also known as a *publish/subscribe*) is designed to effectively handle these types of circumstances in a manageable way.
+The *Observer pattern* (sometimes referred to as *publish/subscribe*) is designed to effectively handle these types of circumstances in a manageable way.

 Let's consider the following example: